| How lying marketers sold Roe v. Wade to

 slogans to capture public opinion.
 They were very cynical slogans then,

 just as all of these slogans today are very, very cynical."
+Besides having served as chairman of the executive

 committee of NARAL originally, the National Association for the Repeal